 Little House on the Prairie® Quilt Fabrics Brought to Life!

 Now, these many years after Laura’s stories were saved for those of us who treasure them so, she continues to fire our imagination.
-In October, Andover Fabrics is introducing three lines of Little House on the Prairie® fabrics.
+In October of 2015, Andover Fabrics introduced three lines of Little House on the Prairie® fabrics.

 - Walnut Grove: Named for the town in Minnesota where Laura’s family settled in 1874, the Walnut Grove collection features prints from the era that their quilts would have been made from.